harsh-vishnoi/RATION-DISTRIBUTION-ANALYSIS-AND-PREDICTION-SYSTEM/README.md

    1. DATA SCRAPING
    2. ALGORITHM APPLICATION
    3. TRYING TO VISUALISE THE REGRESSION
-   4. Compressing the Data
+   4. COMPRESSING THE DATA
-   5. Applying the Regression Model to our Data
+   5. APPLYING REGRESSION MODEL
    6. CLUSTERING
    7. DIVISION OF RATION ACCORDING TO CLUSTERS

 # RESULT

 The best among these is obtained by Random forest using the python software.
 This data is the error in total calories of a          family when we have considered the factors : age, gender, number of male and females in a family and total number of people in the family to predict the total requirement of calories of a family.
 Next we have made clusters considering two factors which are the total predicted calories from the above step and the total income of all the family members.